Final Fantasy VII: Legacy

 Final Fantasy VII is credited as having the largest impact of the Final Fantasy series, and with allowing console role-playing games to gain mass-market appeal outside of Japan.
 Aerith's death in the game has often been referred to as one of the most significant moments from any video game.
-In addition, Final Fantasy VII is also noted for its use of the unreliable narrator literary concept, drawing comparisons to films such as Fight Club (1999), The Sixth Sense (1999), American Psycho (2000) and Memento (2000).
+In addition, Final Fantasy VII is also noted for its use of the unreliable narrator literary concept, drawing comparisons to films such as Fight Club (1999), The Sixth Sense (1999), American Psycho (2000), and Memento (2000).
 Patrick Holleman and Jeremy Parish argue that the game takes the unreliable narrator concept a step further, with its interactivity establishing a connection between the player and the protagonist Cloud, setting Final Fantasy VII apart from films as well as other video games.
 According to Holleman, "no RPG has ever deliberately betrayed the connection between protagonist and player like FFVII does".
-Harry Mackin writing for Paste called the game "a subversion that deconstructs and comments meaningfully on how we think about heroism, masculinity and identity in videogame storytelling".
+Harry Mackin writing for Paste called the game "a subversion that deconstructs and comments meaningfully on how we think about heroism, masculinity, and identity, in videogame storytelling".
 Ric Manning of The Courier-Journal noted elements of psychoanalysis in the game.
-The game is also noted for its cyberpunk themes; GamesRadar+ called it one of the best games of the genre, and Paste Magazine compared its cyberpunk city of Midgar to Akira and Blade Runner.
+The game is also noted for its cyberpunk themes; GamesRadar+ called it one of the best games of the genre, and Paste compared its cyberpunk city of Midgar to Akira and Blade Runner.
 According to Comic Book Resources, the game's climate change theme is more meaningful in 2019 than it was in 1997.

-Several characters from Final Fantasy VII have made cameo appearances in other Square Enix titles, most notably the fighting game Ehrgeiz and the popular Final-Fantasy-to-Disney crossover series Kingdom Hearts.
-Additionally, fighting video game Dissidia Final Fantasy includes Final Fantasy VII characters such as Cloud and Sephiroth, and allows players to fight with characters from throughout the Final Fantasy series, and its follow-up, Dissidia 012, included Tifa as well.
+Several characters from Final Fantasy VII have made cameo appearances in other Square Enix titles, most notably the fighting game Ehrgeiz (1998) and the popular Final-Fantasy-to-Disney crossover series Kingdom Hearts.
+Additionally, fighting video game Dissidia Final Fantasy (2008) includes Final Fantasy VII characters such as Cloud and Sephiroth, and allows players to fight with characters from throughout the Final Fantasy series, and its follow-up, Dissidia 012 (2011), included Tifa as well.
 Cloud is also a playable character in Final Fantasy Tactics.
-In December 2015, Cloud was released as a downloadable content character for the Nintendo crossover fighting game Super Smash Bros. for Nintendo 3DS and Wii U, along with a stage based on Midgar.
+In December 2015, Cloud was released as a downloadable content character for the Nintendo crossover fighting game Super Smash Bros. for Nintendo 3DS and Wii U (2014), along with a stage based on Midgar.
 He returned in the 2018 sequel, Super Smash Bros.
 Ultimate, with Sephiroth being added as downloadable content in December 2020.